Kingdom of Aksum: Literature

+Early on in the Christian period, several texts began to be translated into Ge'ez in the Kingdom of Aksum for religious purposes.
+The most famous example is represented by the Garima Gospels, a set of manuscripts containing all four Gospels translated into Ethiopic dating between the fourth and sixth centuries.
+Citations of the Bible occur in several Aksumite inscriptions that have been found in South Arabia.
+Dating to roughly the same time period, the Aksumite Collection is a multi-text manuscript dating to the 13th century, at the latest, but containing a large number of documents which must have been translated into Ge'ez between the fourth and sixth centuries, covering subjects including liturgy, canon law, historiography, letters and treatises, etc.

+Other translations include the entire Greek Bible, parabiblical texts (including the Book of Enoch, Book of Jubilees, 4 Baruch, and the Ascension of Isaiah), and other theological texts like the Qerallos.
+Native Ethiopic texts from this period are less certain, though it was a period active with translations from Greek texts.
+The reception or translation of Syriac literature during the Aksumite age is still unattested.
+In recent decades, the known corpus of Aksumite literature has grown substantially.

 Religion

 Before its conversion to Christianity, the Aksumites practiced a polytheistic religion related to the religion practiced in southern Arabia.
 This included the use of the crescent-and-disc symbol used in southern Arabia and the northern horn.
-In the UNESCO sponsored General History of Africa French archaeologist Francis Anfray, suggests that the pagan Aksumites worshipped Astar, his son, Mahrem, and Beher.
+In the UNESCO-sponsored General History of Africa, French archaeologist Francis Anfray suggests that the Aksumites worshipped Astar, his son Mahrem, and Beher.

 Steve Kaplan argues that with Aksumite culture came a major change in religion, with only Astar remaining of the old gods, the others being replaced by what he calls a "triad of indigenous divinities, Mahrem, Beher and Medr."
-He also suggests that Aksum culture was significantly influenced by Judaism, saying that "The first carriers of Judaism reached Ethiopia between the reign of Queen of Sheba BC and conversion to Christianity of King Ezana in the fourth century AC."
-He believes that although Ethiopian tradition suggests that these were present in large numbers, that "A relatively small number of texts and individuals dwelling in the cultural, economic, and political center could have had a considerable impact." and that "their influence was diffused throughout Ethiopian culture in its formative period.
+He also suggests that Aksum culture was significantly influenced by Judaism, saying that "The first carriers of Judaism reached Ethiopia between the reign of Queen of Sheba BC and conversion to Christianity of King Ezana in the fourth century AD."
+He believes that although Ethiopian tradition suggests that these were present in large numbers, "A relatively small number of texts and individuals dwelling in the cultural, economic, and political center could have had a considerable impact", and that "their influence was diffused throughout Ethiopian culture in its formative period.
 By the time Christianity took hold in the fourth century, many of the originally Hebraic-Jewish elements had been adopted by much of the indigenous population and were no longer viewed as foreign characteristics.
 Nor were they perceived as in conflict with the acceptance of Christianity."